Keedron Bryant: Public image

 Billboard included Bryant on their "21 Under 21" list in November 2020.
 Later that month, he was chosen as a finalist for Time Kid of the Year.
 "I Just Wanna Live" was selected as the top song of 2020 by Associated Press, while Esquire named "I Just Wanna Live" as one of the greatest protest songs of all time.

 Personal life

-As of 2020, Bryant attends Oakleaf Junior High School in Orange Park, Florida.
+Bryant attended Oakleaf Junior High School in Orange Park, Florida.